 Shelby Finance Ltd

-This Privacy Notice applies to how Dot Dot Loans deals with your personal information which is collected through our www.dotdotloans.co.uk website (our “website”), when you apply for a loan product or when we are otherwise in contact with you (for instance when you call us or email us).
-It does not apply to any other company or to any other company's websites even if you access them through Dot Dot Loans.
+This Privacy Notice applies to how Shelby Finance Ltd deals with your personal information which is collected through our www.dotdotloans.co.uk website.
+We will collect and process personal information about you when you visit the website.
+We process your personal information when you apply for one of our financial products and afterwards (whether your application is successful or not) and when we are otherwise in contact with you (for instance when you call us or email us).
+It does not apply to any other organisation or to any other organisation’s website even if you access them through our website.
 If you disclose your personal information to other companies your information will be dealt with according to their own privacy policies and practices.

 We collect the following personal information about you: